I am a professional speaker and frequently get asked to speak on Stress and Change.

-Leadership stress is a common form of executive level stress in the workplace.
-Extensive research confirms that management style is a critical element to effective leadership.
-It is proven that people are more productive if managed by a collaborative style rather than an autocratic one.
+Extensive research confirms that significant stress affects your well-being and performance.
+It is proven that people are more productive if they feel in control of what they can influence and alter.
+It helps if they are managed by a collaborative style rather than an autocratic one.
 Dominant, authoritative people can be known for getting things done; but they also stamp their personality on an organisation and may inflict stress on their employees.
 Those with personality styles that are less driven than their own can frustrate them or seem tedious.
 Autocratic people can be demanding, less patient and intolerant.
 All of this adds up to a recipe for stress, both in the leader and in their employees.

 Why Should You Attend a Seminar?

 Sue is an eloquent, articulate presenter with wide experience of presenting to small and large groups.
 She combines a direct style with an engaging manner and professional delivery on this sensitive topic.
 This ensures that she not gets not only your attention, but also that you leave with your own personal blueprint for stress management based on your experience with ‘Taking the Stress out of Leadership!’
 New skills and strategies will be formed which can be taken back into the workplace and in turn will help your organisation’s bottom line.

 1. You will learn the Ten Point Plan: ten proven strategies that help you reduce stress immediately and make a difference to how well you handle it in the future.